Highway 4 - Kennedy Hill Safety Improvements

 The Pacific Rim Highway 4 is the only east-west corridor on Vancouver Island servicing the west coast communities of Ucluelet and Tofino as well as the Pacific Rim National Park Reserve at Long Beach.
 This is a critical route for moving goods, linking communities, and supporting a thriving tourism industry in the region.

 The project is located adjacent to Kennedy Lake approximately 14km northeast of the Tofino/Ucluelet Highway 4 junction.
-The project starts at the bottom/south end of Kennedy Hill at the TR19 Creek culvert, and continues up the hill towards Port Alberni for a distance of approximately 1.5km.
+The project started at the bottom/south end of Kennedy Hill at the TR19 Creek culvert, and continued up the hill towards Port Alberni for a distance of approximately 1.5km.

-The safety improvements over the 1.5 kilometre project length include:
+The safety improvements over the 1.5 kilometre project length included:

 - Widening the highway to accommodate two full lanes and paved shoulders, including roadside barrier along the lakeside of the highway

 - Horizontal realignments to the highway to remove the sharp blind corners, straightening the road and eliminating the 30km/hr speed advisory curves

 - Vertical realignments to the highway to reduce the existing 12% grade along the hill

-- Blasting and excavating bedrock to accommodate the above, and eliminating the existing overhanging rock above the road surface that is a hazard to larger transport vehicles currently requiring them to cross centreline
+- Blasting and excavating bedrock to accommodate the above, and eliminating the existing overhanging rock above the road surface that was a hazard to larger transport vehicles navigating the corridor

 - Providing for rock slope stabilization and slope meshing to mitigate rock fall onto the highway, including a rock catchment ditch

-- The provision of a rest area with view point on the lake side of the new highway, including an intersection to safely access the new facility by passenger vehicle, RV, bus, and transport truck.
+- The provision of a view point on the lake side of the new highway, including an intersection to safely access the new facility by passenger vehicle, RV, bus, and transport truck